RightsDocketRightsDocket

 How RightsDocket Bridges the Gap

-RightsDocket's approach is built on a simple premise: timestamps are one layer of a complete provenance stack, not a substitute for claim preparation.
-The platform combines SHA-256 hashing, RFC 3161 trusted timestamps, Ed25519/X.509 digital signatures, and claim intelligence — the 56+ decision-node system that maps contributions to USCO taxonomy and generates limitation-of-claim language.
+RightsDocket's approach is built on a simple premise: timestamps are one layer of a complete provenance stack, not a substitute for claim-scope documentation.
+The platform combines SHA-256 hashing, RFC 3161 trusted timestamps, Ed25519/X.509 digital signatures, and claim intelligence — 4 Proof Pillars with deterministic rights logic that map contributions to USCO taxonomy and generate limitation-of-claim language.

 The timestamp proves when.
-The claim preparation proves what.
+The review record explains what is human-authored.
 Together, they create documentation that serves the full range of audiences — from a distributor audit email to a federal court filing.

 Frequently asked questions